henrythemes/jekyll-bootstrap-theme/introngs1502/labs/rnaseq.md

 The command line output will read something like:

-&gt; Processed 48858 loci. [* * * * *] 100%
+> Processed 48858 loci. [* * * * *] 100%

-&gt; Map Properties:
+> Map Properties:

-&gt; Total Map Mass: 1893657.20
+> Total Map Mass: 1893657.20

-&gt; Fragment Length Distribution: Truncated Gaussian (default)
+> Fragment Length Distribution: Truncated Gaussian (default)

-&gt; Default Mean: 200
+> Default Mean: 200

-&gt; Default Std Dev: 80
+> Default Std Dev: 80

-One important thing that can be noted here:<br /><br />
+One important thing that can be noted here:

 * Processed loci - these are the transcribed regions, or 'genes'.
 How does this number compare to offical estimates of human gene content?
  * Total Map Mass - a measure for the size of your read library
  * Length distribution - this value measures the distance between mate-paired reads.
 It can either be specified (if known) or will be determined by Cufflinks.
 Since we are using single-end reads, this value should not matter.
 The output of this run can then be found under my_output_folder/ and includes a total of 4 files:

 genes.fpkm_tracking